Skullfiredevil/quick_evaluation/challenge6/challenge.md

 ## Extras!

-Now that you have gotten the basics of using PHP to empower your webpages dynamically, try and create a simple Dashboard web page that is only available to your logged in users and fill it with some fun content that isn't available anywhere else on your web page.
+Now that you have gotten the basics of using PHP to empower your webpages dynamically, try and create a simple Dashboard web page that is only available to your logged-in users and fill it with some fun content that isn't available anywhere else on your web page.